Painful intelligence: What AI can tell us about human suffering: Self as long-term performance evaluation

 \subsection{Self-destructing systems}

 What if an AI comes to the conclusion that it is not able to fulfill its task at all?
 Perhaps something went very much wrong in the design of the learning algorithm, or the task is completely impossible, and the circumstances do not seem to change for the better.
 The most extreme solution would then be for the AI to ``destroy'' itself.
 Suppose you launch many AI agents, or programs, that work more or less independently inside some computing system.
 If one of the agents is not achieving anything, it would be natural that you terminate its execution.
 This would free up computational resources for other agents---assuming all the agents are running on the same shared processors---and other agents might be more successful.
 To make this possible, there has to be a system for evaluating each AI agent's performance as a whole.
 Importantly, the evaluation does not have to be done by an external mechanism; it could be part of the agent itself, which could then decide to self-destruct.
 There is nothing paradoxical or impossible in such a self-destruction system.
-It can be explicitly programmed in the agent by a human programmer---while it may indeed be quite impossible for the agent itself to learn such self-destruction behaviour.
+It can be explicitly programmed in the agent by a human programmer---while it may indeed be quite impossible for the agent itself to learn such self-destruction behavior.